Nigeria's Jonathan told not to stand in 2015 by mentor Obasanjo

 “It would be fatally morally flawed” to run in 2015, Obasanjo, a Yoruba Christian from the southwest, said in his letter.
 He advised Jonathan not to listen to “sycophantic” advisers and to heed the warning signs in north Africa.

 “When the consequences come, those who have wrongly advised you will not be there to help carry the can.
-Egypt must teach some lesson,” he wrote, referring to a revolution and upheaval there.
+Egypt must teach some lesson,” referring to a revolution and upheaval there.

 Obasanjo’s own reputation was tarnished towards the end of his presidency by attempts to make changes to the constitution, which would have allowed him to run for a third term.